AWS cloud practitioner notes - Infrastructure and reliability

 - Pricing (some locations are more expensive to operate)

-Each region is made up of multiple of data centers.
-AWS calls a single data center or a group of data centers a availability zone or AZ.
+Each region is made up of multiple data centers.
+AWS calls a single data center or a group of data centers an availability** zone** or AZ.
 AWS data centers have redundant power, networking and connectivity.
+Services that have the check “Regionally scoped service” are already high available.

 Module 3 - Edge locations